-If you wish to be listed as a Xero Add-on, and have any doubts as to which application type to use, contact the API team before you start coding!
+If you wish to be listed as a Xero connected app, and have any doubts as to which application type to use, contact the API team before you start coding!

 For Partner API type applications, ensure tokens are being refreshed correctly by authenticating a connection and then waiting for more than 30 minutes before performing an action which will generate an API call.
 If the API call is successful, we can be sure token refreshing has been implemented.